 What Are the Side Effects of Beta-Carotene?

-Now, here’s where it gets a little tricky: while beta-carotene struts around flaunting its antioxidant prowess, there’s a catch.
-Some studies have hinted at a possible increase in cancer risk with its use, especially for those who smoke or have certain health conditions.
-It’s like having a superhero who might just decide to take a vacation right when you need them most, leaving you vulnerable in the battle against free radicals.
+Now, this is where things get a bit tricky: beta-carotene shows off its antioxidant power, but there's a catch.
+Some studies have suggested that using it may raise the risk of cancer, especially for people who smoke or have certain health problems.
+It's like having a superhero who might decide to go on vacation precisely when you need them the most, leaving you open to free radicals.

 Does Beta-Carotene Darken Skin?